Gopal catches writing bug

 The article in the Royal College of Surgeons bulletin features Deepak Batura who followed in his father and brother’s footsteps attracted by the camaraderie and ‘high drama’ of the operating theatre.

-He learnt his stock and trade during a colourful 25-year career in the Army which included helping rescue an injured soldier at 17,000 feet in the Himalayas, treating blast victims involved in a mining accident, and setting up a renal transplantation centre in Kolkata.
+He learnt his stock and trade during a colourful 25-year career in the Army which included helping rescue an injured soldier at 17,000 feet in the Himalayas, treating mine blast casualties, and setting up a renal transplantation centre in Kolkata.

-Deepak, who works as a urologist Northwick Park Hospital, said: “A surgeon in the army is expected to be versatile and I performed a range of procedures from appendicectomies to treating compound fractures, often in basic conditions in field hospitals.
+Deepak, who works as a urologist at Northwick Park Hospital, said: “An amy surgeon is expected to be versatile and I performed a range of procedures from appendicectomies to treating compound fractures, often in basic conditions in field hospitals.

 “I remember with some pride performing an emergency Caesarean section when the obstetrician was not available.”